microsoft/live-share/docs/reference/use-cases.md

 Coding competitions and hack-a-thons are effectively short-term, single-task variations of mob programming.
 The members of the team, and their current role, are also potentially dynamic.
 Since this use case is typically also time-sensitive, the ability to collaborate in real-time without needing to adopt an entirely new tool, and the ability to work together, without being restricted to a single screen or keyboard, can go a log way in increasing velocity.

+Since the participants in this environment might not always be fully "trusted", we've heard requests to allow removing (and blocking) a guest from a session at any time, which is something that we plan on enabling ([#398](https://github.com/MicrosoftDocs/live-share/issues/398), and supports the goal of providing "hosts" with complete control over their environment.

 ### School group projects

-School group ends up looking a lot like mob programming, where multiple students are working together, and can transition seamlessly between focusing on a single task, or working on separate tasks concurrently.
+Group projects ends up looking a lot like mob programming, where multiple students are working together, and can transition seamlessly between focusing on a single task, or working on separate tasks concurrently.
+Instead of simply relying on version control to collaborate asynchronously, they can use Live Share to work together in real-time, which can help the social and educational benefits of working in a group.

 ### Developer Streaming